stdlib-js/stdlib/docs/contributing/setting_up_a_devcontainer.md

 The stdlib repository includes a preconfigured dev container, making it the easiest way to set up your development environment.
 It ensures proper linting, EditorConfig, and tooling are configured right from the start.

-**Note:** The dev container does not yet support ARM64 architectures.
-For more information, or if you're interested in adding ARM64 support, you can visit this [issue][devcontainer-issue].
+**Note:** The dev container supports ARM64/Apple Silicon.
+The base Node.js development environment works on both x86_64 and ARM64 architectures.
+Some optional features (e.g., R, Julia) may have architecture-specific limitations.
+For issues or feedback, see this [issue][devcontainer-issue].

 ### Prerequisites